MaMpf-HD/mampf/README.md

 * Database initialization:
     rails setup:import_data

-  This imports a lot of data form the .csv files in the db/csv folder
+  This imports a lot of data from the .csv files in the db/csv folder

 * How to run the test suite: rspec